 The searcher isn’t looking for any flannel.
 They want a blue one for men.

-However, searching something broader like “jeans” will likely result in more lead-based showcase ads:
+However, searching something broader like “jeans” will likely result in more showcase ads instead of product-specific shopping ads:

 When you click on these ads, the products are generally focused on that broad category of clothing rather than directing someone to an immediate landing page for a specific style of jeans:

-Pro tip: if you want to maximize your ecommerce efforts on AdWords, run both sales and lead sub-type ads with Google Shopping.
+Pro tip: if you want to maximize your eCommerce efforts on Google Ads, run both sales and lead sub-type ads with Google Shopping.